IdeaCardsNFT/ideacardsnft.github.io/press-release.md

 #### A short-term question for the industry

-This experiment is not a random hack, it hits one of the major question for the industry today: the **use of NFT for management of intellectual property**.
+This experiment is not a random hack, it hits one of the major questions for the industry today: the use of** NFT for management of intellectual property**.
 This is already on the move.
 Recently, IBM and IPew announced a project for publishing patents as NFT.
 By equating the property of intellectual assets to the ownership of a non-fungible token, the intention is **to make the patent market more fluid** by letting IP assets be exchanged freely and programmatically through the blockchain.
 By foreseeing those changes, the #ideacards project is probing this new paradigm with mainstream adopters of NFT.

 #### NFT as a field for design-research experimentation

-The project is not digital art per se, but is using NFTs to make a point: NFTs are not only transforming digital art, they also will have a **long-term impact the practice of design and creativity**.
+The project is not digital art per se, but is using NFTs to make a point: NFTs are not only transforming digital art, they also will have a **long-term impact on the practice of design and creativity**.
 The #ideacards experiment is an early stage discovery of the nature of that impact both on the practice of ideation, and on the ecosystem supporting the trading of creative ideas.

 #### Contacts/Links